 Baked apple crisp is one of the beloved fall recipes that lets us eat dessert for breakfast.
 If like me, you find yourself overwhelmed with apples come October because you went apple picking or grabbed a huge carton at the local farmer’s market, this is quite possible the best way to use them.

 Baked apple crisp is a nice treat to include when hosting brunch (try it with coconut milk whipped cream, it’s to die for!) , and can also serve as a warm and cozy dessert topped with ice cream for fall evenings and even Thanksgiving!

 If you’re new to baking with arrowroot flour, do yourself a favor and pick it up on your next grocery run.
-It has so many uses in grain-free baking, and it’s what sets this baked apple crisp apart from the rest.Print
+It has so many uses in gluten-free baking, and it’s what sets this paleo baked apple crisp apart from the rest.Print

-This baked apple crisp is packed with fresh, juicy apples baked to the perfect texture, and includes a grain-free crumble that has just the right amount of crispy sweetness.
+This paleo baked apple crisp is packed with fresh, juicy apples baked to the perfect texture, and includes a gluten-free crumble that has just the right amount of crispy sweetness.

 - 6 cups peeled, thinly sliced apples (about 6 medium apples)

 - 1 cup blanched almond flour

 - 1 cup chopped, raw pecans

 - ⅓ cup coconut oil, room temperature (but not melted)